nictjh/android-mobile-banking-app/README.md

 If you have certain issues, it might be due to caching from previous build versions.
 For that just troubleshoot with the following:

-- run 'npx expo start -c' OR
+- run `npx expo start -c` OR
-- run 'cd android & ./gradlew clean' (ensure that you have gradle installed)
+- run `cd android & ./gradlew clean` (ensure that you have gradle installed)

 ---